IvanChepurnyi/jit-php-async/README.md

 ```
 ##### 20k Backpressure
 Total completed number of requests is within a margin of error from each other for both setups, but Opcache version shows noticeable increase in the latency.
-This indicates that http server under opcache starts to be too busy in parsing new HTTP requests.
+This indicates that http server under opcache starts to be too busy in handling new requests.
 ```

 opcache-amphp